igrigorik/slowgrowl/README.md

 SlowGrowl
 =========

-Rails 3 plugin which surfaces slow code paths in your Rails application by integrating with the new Notifications API in Rails 3 with your system Growl notification service.
+Rails 3 plugin which surfaces slow code paths in your Rails application by integrating with the new Notifications API in Rails 3 with your system Growl(OSX) or libnotify(Linux) notification service.
 By default, any activity which takes longer than one second, will generate a growl alert, with the description of the action, time taken, and other meta data.
 A preview in action:

 ![slowgrowl notification](http://img.skitch.com/20100804-8w1wte8bad7tby418kmucs4hsm.png)